How to Prune Shrubs and Trees Away from Your Home — and Why You Should!

-Older gentleman using hedge trimmers to trim up a hedge with a ladder beside him
+Older gentleman using a chainsaw to trim up a small tree

-We’ve all seen those beautiful old brick homes covered in ivy or a stunning old Victorian home surrounded by plants and shrubs growing all over them.
-While crawling wisteria and curtains of draping ivy can certainly look lovely, there are some good reasons why pruning trees, shrubs, bushes, and vines away from the house is the best practice for both your plants and your house.
+Trimming trees and bushes around your house is a crucial aspect of landscape maintenance.
 If planted too close to the house or not kept in check, shrubs and trees can quickly take over a space and will eventually become too big to prune or control.
-Here are some whys and how-tos for pruning shrubs and trees away from your house.
+Here are some whys and how-tos for trimming shrubs and trees away from your house.

 Man wearing a flannel and vest with pruners looking at a branch